MiddelkoopT/skc-workshop-2024/Notes.md

     * Watch for errors
   * Verify Pull:
     * "Pull" again and it should say "Already up to date."

-## Carpentry Workshop Lesson Notes

-  * For installing external libraries you can install them via RStudio after they have been referenced in a R Markdown file (for example: `library(ratdat)`).
-    * Note: The file must be saved before the option to install is shown.
-    * Note: The R session may need to be restarted.
-Do this with
-      * "Session" -> "Restart R"
-  * Do not include `install.packages()` in your R Markdown files (other than `Setup.Rmd) as the R Markdown file is run every time it is displayed with "Knit" and will re-install the packages every time.

 ## Technical Notes